-We know that women want to end their pregnancies because they don’t not want the man involved to continue to be part of their lives, and when women are unable to terminate, these men often stay in their lives.
+We know that some victims want/need to end their pregnancies because they do not want an abusive intimate partner to continue to be part of their lives, and when victims are unable to terminate, these abusers often stay in their lives.

 Using a prior abortion as evidence during child custody to portray/prove that someone is an unfit parent.
-The majority of those who seek abortions are already mothers.
+This is significant because the majority of those who seek abortions already have children.